Skip to Content

 Features: Multiple wooden trestles, tunnels, larch trees, views

-Facilities: Outhouses in parking lot and 4km mark, benches
+Facilities: Outhouses in the parking lot and 4km mark, benches

 Myra Canyon is undoubtedly the most popular section of the KVR Trail in the Okanagan Valley.
 The long and wide chasm was a difficult obstacle for the railway planners, with 18 trestle bridges and 2 tunnels required.
 These magnificent trestle bridges have proved to be exceptionally popular with visitors, however!